Supreme Court of Mauritius

 The Supreme Court of Mauritius is the highest court of Mauritius.
 It was established in its current form in 1850, replacing the Cour d'Appel established in 1808 during the French administration and has a permanent seat in Port Louis.
 There is a right of appeal from the Supreme Court of Mauritius directly to the Judicial Committee of the Privy Council in London, which is the court of final appeal for Mauritius.

 On 30 July 2020, a new building housing the Supreme Court was inaugurated jointly by Mauritian Prime Minister Pravind Jugnauth and India's premier Narendra Modi.

 The chief justice is the head of the court and has precedence over any other judges in the republic.
 The chief justice is second in line (after the vice-president) to succeed the president in case of removal, death or resignation until a new president is elected.
 The chief justice is also fifth in the line of precedence following the president, prime minister, vice president and deputy prime minister.
-As from 2021, the current chief justice is Rehana Bibi Mungly-Gulbul, the first woman ever to occupy this position, having been appointed 18 November 2021, succeeding Ashraf Caunhye.
+As from 2021, the current chief justice is Rehana Mungly-Gulbul, the first woman ever to occupy this position, having been appointed 18 November 2021, succeeding Ashraf Caunhye.
 The major divisions of the Supreme Court are the Family Division, Commercial Division, Master's Court, Mediation Division, Criminal Division, Financial Crimes Division, Land Division, Court of Civil Appeal and Court of Criminal Appeal.
 The Judicial Committee of the Privy Council is the final Court of appeal in Mauritius.